dabrze/confidence-planner/README.md

 ## Methods

+**Holdout methods** Confidence and sample size estimations for accuracy on holdout test sets can be done with multiple methods.
+The simplest method is to assume a normal distribution of the classifiers accuracy and then use the Z-test or t-test \[1\].
+However, there exist good approximations directly for binomial (0-1 loss) distribution.
+The Wilson method \[5\] offers the tightest confidence bounds but might be slightly less reliable when accuracy is very close to 0.0 or 1.0.
+The Clopper-Pearson approximation \[4\] is more conservative, and the
+Langford approximation \[1\] (based on the Hoeffding inequality) is the most conservative.
+For sample size and confidence level estimation, only the Langford and normal-distribution approximations are available.

+**Cross-Validation method** Estimations for k-fold cross-validation experiments can be done using Blum's method \[2\].
+This approximation is based on the Hoeffding inequality and is very conservative.
+It boils down to the fact that the confidence of k-fold experiment is no worse than a 1/k holdout experiment.
+Therefore, increasing the number of folds will make the confidence intervals wider.

+**Bootstrap method** To estimate the confidence interval or confidence level of a bootstrapping experiment one can calculate the percentiles of accuracies from all the bootstraps \[3\].
+The larger the number of bootstraps, the more reliable the estimation will be.
+To estimate the sample size, one can assume a normal distribution of the bootstrap results and use the Z-test method.

+**Progressive validation** Progressive validation is also known as time series validation, rolling validation, or the test-then-train method.
+In case of progressive validation experiments, one can use Langford's approximation and provide the size of the entire (rolled) dataset as the sample size \[2\].

+Below a summary of the methods that can be used for different estimation tasks.

 ![Map of estimation methods](examples/img/map.svg)

 ## References

 Confidence-planner methods belong to the field of frequentist statistics.

-[1] Langford, J.: Tutorial on practical prediction theory for classification.
-Journal of Machine Learnining Research 6, 273–306 (2005).
+1. Langford J. (2005) Tutorial on practical prediction theory for classification. *Journal of Machine Learning Research* 6, 273–306, [link](https://www.jmlr.org/papers/volume6/langford05a/langford05a.pdf).

-[2] Blum, A., Kalai, A., Langford, J.: Beating the hold-out: Bounds for k-fold and progressive cross-validation.
-Proceedings of the Twelfth Annual Conference on Computational Learning Theory, COLT (1999).
+2. Blum A., Kalai, A., Langford, J. (1999) Beating the hold-out: Bounds for k-fold and progressive cross-validation. *Proceedings of the Twelfth Annual Conference on Computational Learning Theory, COLT 1999*, pp. 203–208, [link](https://www.ri.cmu.edu/pub_files/pub1/blum_a_1999_1/blum_a_1999_1.pdf).

-[3] Puth, M.T., Neuhauser, M., Ruxton, G.: On the variety of methods for calculating confidence intervals by bootstrapping.
+3. Puth M.T., Neuhauser M., Ruxton G.(2015) On the variety of methods for calculating confidence intervals by bootstrapping. *The Journal of Animal Ecology* 84, [link](https://doi.org/10.1111/1365-2656.12382).
-The Journal of animal ecology 84 (2015).
+4. Clopper C.J., Pearson E.S.
+(1934) The use of confidence or fiducial limits illustrated in the case of the binomial. *Biometrika* 26(4), 404–413, [link](http://www.jstor.org/stable/2331986).
+5. Wilson E.B.
+(1927) Probable inference, the law of succession, and statistical inference. *Journal of the American Statistical Association* 22(158), 209–212, [link](http://www.jstor.org/stable/2276774).

 ## License